Enes Kanter Freedom: Turkey

 In Turkey, Kanter's father was charged as a member of a terrorist group in 2018.
 He was arrested, then was released after being detained for five days.
 Kanter believed his father was targeted by the Turkish government and could face many years in prison.
 Kanter was unable to contact his friends and family back in Turkey because he feared the conversations will be taped and they will be harmed.
-Six days after the cancellation of his passport, the Turkish government issued an arrest warrant for Kanter due to his membership in Hizmet, an Islamist fraternal movement.
+Six days after the cancellation of his passport, the Turkish government issued an arrest warrant for Kanter due to his membership in Hizmet, a faith-based civil society inspired by Turkish cleric Fethullah Gulen, focusing on promoting interfaith dialogue and education throughout the world.
 Turkey said that charged citizens who fail to come to Turkey during September 2017 face revocation of citizenship; in September 2017, Kanter described himself as stateless.
 According to Sports Illustrated, "Although Kanter might dismiss the Turkish arrest warrant as toothless, he faces the more impactful problem of being a man without a country."
 In December 2017, the Associated Press reported that Turkish prosecutors were seeking more than four years in prison for Kanter, who would be tried in absentia.

 Also in January 2019, Turkey put an extradition request on Kanter and requested that Interpol put a red notice for his arrest.
 However, according to Interpol's website, no red notice was issued.
 U.S. Senator Ron Wyden of Oregon took up Kanter's cause, stating "The United States must not stay silent in the face of such a blatant attack on free thought and expression."
 Kanter later credited the bond he and Wyden had forged as part of the reason he sacrificed salary to facilitate a trade back to Portland in 2020.

-It was reported on January 10, 2023 the president of Turkey Recep Tayyip Erdoğan placed a $500,000 bounty on Enes Kanter and his name was added to Turkey's "Most Wanted" terrorist list.
+It was reported on January 19, 2023, the Turkish government placed a ₺500,000 bounty on Enes Kanter and his name was added to the "Grey Tier", the lowest of the Turkish Interior Ministry's five-tiered wanted terrorist list.
+In response, Kanter said "The only thing I terrorize is the basketball rim."